dhhepting/dhhepting.github.io/_assignments/CS-280/blog-outline-2m.md

 Find a personal connection to the topic.
 You may, for example, evaluate the (consideration of) ethical and social tradeoffs in a technical decision or analyse the role of computer professionals in a global computing issue.

-Find 2 reputable online sources to reference in support of your topic.
+Identify 2 reputable online sources to reference in support of your topic.

 I have prepared [a sample]({{ "/assets/teaching/pdf/CS-280_blog-outline-sample.pdf" | relative_url }}) that you may use as a guide for preparing your submission.

 ### Submission